Critical Conditions for Success

 Click picture to enlarge

-Tax risk management strategy should differentiate in strategic, reputational, operational, and financial and compliance risks and contains detailed action plans for managing these risks.
+A comprehensive tax risk management strategy must distinguish among strategic, reputational, operational, and financial compliance risks, encompassing detailed action plans for effectively addressing each category.

-Example: how much rework is required before numbers received from finance systems can be used?
+For example, how much rework is necessary before the data obtained from finance systems can be effectively utilized?

 VAT risk categories